0xRitesh/0xRitesh/README.md

 - 💡 **Notion** is the operating system of Life

-- 🔮 When not making tech products 📱, you'll find me doodling UI/UX Design 💻 & appreciating usability principles.
+- 🔮 When not working on a project 📱, you'll find me doodling UI/UX Design 💻 & appreciating usability principles.

 - ⚡ Fun fact **Sometimes i write Prose/poetry and wish to write a book someday** [LINK](https://www.instagram.com/forl0rn.skies/)